rajannpatel/ubuntupbx/README.md

 > [!IMPORTANT]
 > <img align="right" alt="Info Bubble" width="50" src="./images/icons8-info-100.png" />
 > #### Free security patches on open source software for 10 years
-> - This cloud-init.yaml template installs open source software dependencies of FreePBX (including Asterisk) from official Ubuntu LTS repositories.
-All packages installed from official Ubuntu repositories get security patches for 10 years when an Ubuntu Pro token is specified.
-Ubuntu Pro Legacy adds an additional 2 years.
+> This cloud-init.yaml template installs open source software dependencies of FreePBX (including Asterisk) from official Ubuntu LTS repositories.
+> - All packages installed from official Ubuntu repositories get security patches for 10 years with Ubuntu Pro.
+> - Ubuntu Pro Legacy expands security patching on an Ubuntu LTS to 12 years.
 > - Ubuntu Pro is available for free for personal use or commercial evaluation purposes, on up to 5 Ubuntu installations.

 2. Install **j2cli** and process the Jinja tags to create a valid YAML file